UIUCLearningLanguageLab/LabWebsite/README.md

 * [learninglanguagelab.org](http://learninglanguagelab.org) (registered with godaddy.com)
 * [languagelearninglab.org](http://languagelearninglab.org) (registered with weebly.com)

-It is hosted at incommesurable.com (registered with godaddy.com).
+It is hosted at incommesurable.com/lab_website (registered with godaddy.com).
-To update the website, clone the repository, make changes, export a directory with static files, and push the directory to the remote git repository at incommesurable.com.
+To update the website, clone the repository, make changes, compile using hugo, and synchronize the compiled files with those at the server via FTP.

-# TODO

-automatic deployment via webhook